projen/projen/VISION.md

 a service to manage secrets for me in AWS Secrets Manager, a cloud development account, CI/CD infrastructure, etc.

 Using the CDKs (AWS CDK, CDK for Terraform, CDK for Kubernetes), complete services can be expressed as constructs and shared and published as libraries.
-It is fairly easy (#) to simply allow AWS CDK constructs to be freely used inside projen components.
+It is fairly easy (#) to simply allow CDK constructs to be freely used inside projen components.